A Hybrid Quantum-Classical Hamiltonian Learning Algorithm: Main results

-Algorithm~\ref{alg:lpfe} computes the log-partition function using a classical convex optimization method, where the key is to construct the evaluation procedure.
-Concretely, it first shows the construction process of evaluation procedure, that is, given a point $\mathbf{p}$, find an estimate for $C(\mathbf{p})$, where the main task is how to efficiently evaluate $\sum_{j}p_{j}\lambda_{j}$, given access to eigenvalues $\lambda_{j}$.
-Specifically, we use the importance sampling technique (cf. lines 3-8) to do this, i.e., i) we sample $TD$ indices according to $\mathbf{p}$ (cf. line 4); ii) we evaluate these associated eigenvalues via a parameterized quantum circuit $U(\bm\theta)$ which can diagonalize the Hamiltonian $H(\bm\nu)$ (cf. lines 5-6); iii) we take the average over $T$ (cf. line 7) and the median over $D$ (cf. line 8) to evaluate the function value $C(\mathbf{p})$ with high accuracy and success probability, respectively.
-Then, with the evaluation procedure and the membership procedure, the global minimum of $C(\mathbf{p})$ could be obtained via the cutting plane method \cite{Lee2015,Lee2017,Jiang2020}.
-Based on the relationship between $\log Z_{\beta}(\bm\nu)$ and $C(\mathbf{p}^*)$, i.e., Eq. (\ref{eq_objective_pre}), we could derive the log-partition function value.
+In Algorithm~\ref{alg:lpfe}, we compute the log-partition function using a classical convex optimization method.
+For this purpose, we first show the construction process of evaluation procedure.
+That is, given a point $\mathbf{p}$, find an estimate for $C(\mathbf{p})$.
+We assume we are given a parameterized quantum circuit $U(\bm\theta)$ that can learn eigenvectors of the Hamiltonian $H(\bm\nu)$.
+In our approach, the $U(\bm\theta)$ is combined with the importance sampling technique (cf. lines 3-8) to deal with the large-sized Hamiltonians.
+Specifically, i) we sample $TD$ indices according to the distribution $\mathbf{p}$ (cf. line 4); ii) we evaluate the eigenvalues associated with the sampled indices (cf. lines 5-6); iii) we take the average over $T$ (cf. line 7) and the median over $D$ (cf. line 8) to evaluate the function value $C(\mathbf{p})$ with high accuracy and success probability.
+Eventually, with the evaluation procedure and the membership procedure, the global minimum of $C(\mathbf{p})$ could be obtained via the cutting plane method \cite{Lee2015,Lee2017,Jiang2020}.
+Finally, based on the relationship between $\log Z_{\beta}(\bm\nu)$ and $C(\mathbf{p}^*)$ (cf. Eq. (\ref{eq_objective_pre})), we could derive the log-partition function value.
+Here $\mathbf{p}^*$ denotes the optimal distribution of the optimization in Eq. (\ref{eq_objective_pre})).

+\begin{remark} Notice that a crucial gadget in Algorithm~\ref{alg:lpfe} is the PQC $U(\bm\theta)$, which we have assumed to be accessible.
+To complement the assumption, we provide a procedure for extracting eigenvalues in the next section, \emph{Stochastic variational quantum eigensolver}.
+In particular, we will prsent a variational quantum algorithm for learning the eigenvectors of the parameterized Hamiltonians. \end{remark}